alwinruby/node_AVA/README.md

 # node.js AVA Testing

+AVA is a node.js test runner

+Started in November 2014

 ### Set up

     npm install ava -g

+    Or

+    npm install --save-dev ava

 To run the command _ava_ is all that is needed.